magnet-tn/dwa15-fall2016-notes/README.md

 Short URL: <http://notes.dwa15.com>

-## Printing
-Use http://gitprint.com if you want to create .pdfs or printable versions of the notes.

 ## Reporting issues
 Use [Github's Issues section for this repository](https://github.com/susanBuck/dwa15-fall2016-notes/issues) to report any issues with the notes.